 - suggest other ways you might wish to support the College (such as when you volunteer); and

 We will contact you for the above purposes by email, telephone, post or by text message but we will only do this where we are allowed to do so under data protection law (e.g. we will usually need your consent before sending you an email about a fundraising opportunity).
 If you tell us that you do not want to be contacted for any of these purposes then we will respect that decision.
-As an exception, we will not send you fundraising communications by email and we will not call any telephone preference service registered numbers about fundraising opportunities.
-However, we will still send other types of communication by email, such as newsletters.

 If you wish to make a donation, we may carry out financial due diligence on you using sources as described above, this is to comply with our legal obligations.